-1. The undersigned (i.e., the Subrecipient signatory) certifies, to the best of his or her knowledge and belief, that it and its principals:

-A. Are not presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from covered transactions by any Federal department or agency;

-B. Have not within a three-year period preceding this proposal been convicted or had a civil judgment rendered against them for commission of fraud or a criminal offense in connection with obtaining, attempting to obtain, or performing a public (Federal, State, or local) transaction or contract under a public transaction; violation of Federal or State antitrust statutes or commission of embezzlement, theft, forgery, bribery, falsification or destruction of records, making false statements, or receiving stolen property;

-C. Are not presently indicted or otherwise criminally or civilly charged by a government entity (Federal, State, or local) with commission of any of the offenses enumerated in paragraph (1)(B) of this certification; and,

-D. Have not within a three-year period preceding this application/proposal had one or more public transactions (Federal, State, or local) terminated for cause ordefault.

-2. Where the prospective primary participant is unable to certify to any of the statements in this certification, such prospective participant shall attach an explanation of this proposal (or plan).
+- 1. The undersigned (i.e., the Subrecipient signatory) certifies, to the best of their knowledge and belief, that it and its principals: - A. Are not presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from covered transactions by any Federal department or agency; - B. Have not within a three-year period preceding this proposal been convicted or had a civil judgment rendered against them for commission of fraud or a criminal offense in connection with obtaining, attempting to obtain, or performing a public (Federal, State, or local) transaction or contract under a public transaction; violation of Federal or State antitrust statutes or commission of embezzlement, theft, forgery, bribery, falsification or destruction of records, making false statements, or receiving stolen property; - C. Are not presently indicted or otherwise criminally or civilly charged by a government entity (Federal, State, or local) with commission of any of the offenses enumerated in paragraph (1)(B) of this certification; and, - D. Have not within a three-year period preceding this application/proposal had one or more public transactions (Federal, State, or local) terminated for cause ordefault. - 2.
+Where the prospective primary participant is unable to certify to any of the statements in this certification, the such prospective participant shall attach an explanation of this proposal (or plan).

-SIGNATURE OF AUTHORIZED CERTIFYING OFFICIAL TITLE On behalf of Cami Eaking CEO
+SIGNATURE OF AUTHORIZED CERTIFYING OFFICIAL TITLE

+Came Eakins CEO

 APPLICANT ORGANIZATION DATE SUBMITTED

-Career Path Services 9/29/2021
+Career Path Services 9/12/22

+SUBRECIPIENT:

-SUBRECIPIENT: Career Path Services
+Career Path Services

-PROGRAM TITLE: Dislocated Worker
+PROGRAM TITLE:

+Adult

-PROGRAM YEAR: PY21
+PROGRAM YEAR:

+PY22